gledong12/Email-subscribe-system/README.md

 ----------
 ## What is it?
-**Email Subscribe System API**  is a system that receives subscription subscriptions along with name, email, and subscription category information and sends mail to subscribers of each category.
+**Email Subscribe System API** is a system that receives subscription data along with name, email, and subscription category and sends mail to subscribers according to each category.

 ## Project Structure
 ```